yohman/twitter/README.md

 ![terminal](images/terminal.png)

-Once inside your JupyterHub, open a new terminal window, navigate to the twitter folder (`cd twitter`), and enter the following command:
+Once inside your JupyterHub, open a new terminal window (as shown above), navigate to the twitter folder (`cd twitter`), and enter the following command:

 ```
 pip install -r requirements.txt